 - Engaging in oral-anal sex (“rimming”) with someone who has hepatitis A.

 Hepatitis A is an acute form of hepatitis, meaning that it does not cause long-term (chronic) infection.
 If you have had hepatitis A once, you cannot be infected with the virus again.
-However, you can still be infected with other hepatitis viruses (hepatitis B virus and hepatitis C virus, for example).
+However, you can still be infected with other hepatitis viruses, such as hepatitis B virus and hepatitis C virus.